Many common and beloved garden flowers are poisonous. I grow most of them and have had no issues but information is power.

 Potato Plants (green parts)

-And though this may seem foolish to say I must as a disclaimer “DO NOT EAT ANY PART OF THE ABOVE LISTED PLANTS” !
+And though this may seem foolish to say I must add a disclaimer “DO NOT EAT ANY PART OF THE ABOVE LISTED PLANTS” !